grew-nlp/grew_doc/content/doc/rewriting.md

 Again, prefer the more efficient `Onf`.

-See below for an example of non-terminating system where the equivalence does not hold.
+See below for an example of a non-terminating system where the equivalence does not hold.

 ## Example of non-terminating rewriting system